8 Animals That Have Been Imprisoned or Arrested

 6. THE CAT WHO WAS DETAINED FOR HELPING OUT WITH A PRISON BREAK.

-On New Year’s Day 2013, a cat took the heat for scheming Brazilian inmates who were likely either planning a jailbreak or attempting to communicate with outlaws on the outside.
+, a cat took the heat for scheming Brazilian inmates who were likely either planning a jailbreak or attempting to communicate with outlaws on the outside.
 The white feline was slinking around the main gates of a medium-security prison in Arapiraca—a city in northeast Brazil—when guards noticed that its body was wrapped in tape.
 They apprehended the kitty, and discovered that it was carrying items including several saws and drills, an earphone, a memory card, batteries, and a phone charger.

 Prison officer Luiz de Oliveira Souza told reporters that the cat had been seen entering and exiting the jail before.
 It had been raised by inmates, and was often in the custody of one of their families.
 However, officials couldn’t figure out which of the jail’s 263 prisoners had tried to use the feline for their own nefarious purposes: “It’s tough to find out who’s responsible for the action as the cat doesn’t speak,” a prison spokesperson told local newspaper Estado de S.Paulo.